jhalkola/PWP/README.md

 To run the database and API pytests, run command `pytest --disable-pytest-warnings` in the "tests" folder.
 To run pytest with coverage, use `pytest --disable-pytest-warnings --cov-report term-missing --cov=movietracker`.
 --disable-pytest-warnings is used to make the test output a bit cleaner, as pytest wants to show bunch of deprecation warnings which have nothing to do with our tests.

+## Client

+To test the client, do as setup instructions says, after which you can start the flask server with `flask run`.
+You can access the client from web browser (only Firefox and Chrome tested to work) via `http://127.0.0.1:5000/` and start to explore the client.